-The Gastric Sleeve (or Sleeve Gastrectomy) is the newest of the three weight loss procedures performed at New Jersey Bariatric Center® and is fast growing in favor among patients for its impressive results with minimal complications.
+The Gastric Sleeve (or Sleeve Gastrectomy) is the most performed of all the bariatric surgical procedures at New Jersey Bariatric Center® and is favored among patients for its impressive results with minimal complications.
 The Gastric Sleeve was originally performed as the first half of a more complex procedure for patients who were considered too high risk for other procedures.
 The patients experienced such good weight loss results that many ended up not needing the other half of the surgery and the Gastric Sleeve was born.
 New Jersey Bariatric Center patients who choose Gastric Sleeve surgery typically lose between 60 percent and 75 percent of their excess body weight.* *Results vary.

 How Gastric Sleeve Works